 Mean-Squared Displacements (MSD)

-In our study, we delved into the MSD analysis to track the movement of atoms within four systems: hydroxyproline-rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer.
+In our study, we delved into the MSD analysis to track the translation of atoms within the hydroxyproline-rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer.
 Table 5 presents the average diffusion constants (D) for each system.
 We observed higher diffusion constants within the proline-rich systems for the hexamer 0.20 nm2/s and the heptamer 0.29 nm2/s, resulting in elevated MSD.
 This is further illustrated in Figure 7, depicting the average MSD for each system over three runs.
 Specifically, the MSD values were 212.5 nm² at 200 ns for the proline-rich hexamer and 332.9 nm² for the proline-rich heptamer.
 Conversely, we noted lower diffusion constants within the hydroxyproline-rich systems for the hexamer 0.18 nm2/s and heptamer 0.16 nm2/s, indicative of reduced MSD.
 At 200 ns, the MSD values were 236.6 nm² for the hydroxyproline-rich hexamer and 209.4 nm² for the hydroxyproline-rich heptamer.
 Interestingly, the MSD was observed to be higher in the hydroxyproline-rich hexamer compared to the heptamer, while a lower MSD was evident in the proline-rich hexamer in contrast to the proline-rich heptamer.

 Table 5.
 The average diffusion constant (D) for three runs in the four systems: hydroxyproline-rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer.